 In the twilight of his long and historic career, the indefatigable Archie Moore had added perhaps its most memorable chapter, a rousing and violent discourse on its greatest themes: courage, resilience, and yes, perseverance.
 A lesser fighter would never have survived the opening frame and only a truly great champion, albeit one in this case who was years past his prime, could have slugged it out with the rugged Durelle for ten more brutal rounds to then emerge from the struggle victorious.

 Up to this point Montreal had seen more than its share of great fights and fighters over the decades.
-Beau Jack, Joe Jeannette, Ted “Kid” Lewis, Sixto Escobar, Jake LaMotta, Sandy Saddler, Kid Chocolate: all had plied their trade in “Sin City.”
-But doubtless none of the countless battlers who had passed through The Fight City had ever given boxing fans a more dramatic and heart-stopping clash than was witnessed on a cold winter night on St. Catherine Street almost 60 years ago.
+Beau Jack, Joe Jeannette, Ted “Kid” Lewis, Sixto Escobar, Jake LaMotta, Sandy Saddler, Kid Chocolate: all had plied their trade in the “Sin City” of the north.
+But doubtless none of the countless battlers who had passed through The Fight City had ever given boxing fans a more dramatic and heart-stopping clash than was witnessed on a cold winter night on St. Catherine Street over sixty years ago.
 The bout has only grown in stature over the years and is generally regarded as one of the greatest fights of all time.

 Despite falling to Moore in only three rounds in their rematch eight months later, also held in Montreal, Yvon Durelle’s performance in that first epic clash made “The Fighting Fisherman” something of a cult hero in Canada.
 Moore would later speak with admiration for his former rival: “I had fought a lot of great punchers and I could always handle them pretty well, but this guy – oh boy, he hit me harder than I’d ever been hit in my life.”

 With the win, Moore notched knockout number 126, surpassing Young Stribling‘s record and establishing himself as boxing’s all-time KO king.
-He would retire in 1963 with 131 total wins inside the distance, a record likely never to be broken.
 And Archie, who gave motivational speeches at schools throughout America after he finally retired, often showed audiences an old film of his famous war with the brave Acadian.
 They would watch the movie and then Archie would stand and turn to the astonished audience and declare, “See?
 No matter how out of it you are, you can always get up, come back, and be a winner.
 Never give up!” — Michael Carbert